The Art Room’s

 Additional Quilt Blocks

-As a supplemental part of this quilting project, we offered quilt making workshops to create additional quilt blocks that may be framed alongside the quilt in the Carl Lee Jones game room.
+As a supplemental part of this quilting project, we offered quilt making workshops to create additional quilt blocks that are framed alongside the quilt in the Carl Lee Jones game room.
 The workshops welcomed novice and experienced sewists to sew a nine patch block, and were held at The Art Room and the American Legion Hall Senior Center in July and August.